Med Minute: Amoxicillin

 • Varies depending on weight and what you are treating

-• High dose regimen is most commonly used for ear infections or pneumonia
+• The high-dose regimen is most commonly used for ear infections or pneumonia

 • Usually given every 8 or 12 hours